tomlagier/crypto-dca/README.md

 3. Query market cap data (coinmarketcap) for all interested coins
 2. For each coin:
     1. Query Bittrex for the current transaction fee, minimum order amount for USDT-coin pair (/getcurrencies)
-    2. If 1 - (amount - tx fees) / amount <= withdraw fee tolerance, withdraw that coin to local address (/withdraw)
+    2. If 1 - (amount - tx fees) / amount <= fee tolerance, withdraw that coin to local address (/withdraw)
     3. Log withdrawal to transaction log
     4. Calculate investment amount for each coin (automatic: interval spend * coin market cap / sum all market caps, manual: interval spend * manual % allocation)
     5. Increment each coin's current spend amount